gmarti-web/gmarti-web.github.io/collections/_portfolio/2025-03-16-hub-and-spoke.md

       </ul></td>
       <td><ul>
         <li>New applications must be attached to the hub network.</li>
-        <li>Complex structure compared to a distributed network.</li>
+        <li>Complex structure compared to a decentralized network.</li>
       </ul></td>
     </tr>
   </tbody>
 </table>

-The following diagrams show a distributed and a centralized network configured in an Amazon Web Services (AWS) environment.
+The following diagrams show a decentralized and a centralized network in an Amazon Web Services (AWS) environment.

 {% include figure
   popup=true
   image_path="/assets/images/portfolio/hubandspoke/multiple-network-firewalls.drawio.svg"
-  alt="A diagram of three separate AWS cloud networks" caption="Figure 1: Distributed AWS networks connected to the public internet"
+  alt="A diagram of three separate AWS cloud networks" caption="Figure 1: Decentralized AWS networks connected to the public internet"
 %}